Hawkuro/GrouveeDataFilter/GrouveeDataFilter/README.md

 10. On the second screen, select only comma
 11. Click finish
 12. Right click the bottom axis and set dates that make sense
-13. You may have to redo the data labels as well, they seem to get messed up
+13. You may have to redo the data labels as well, they seem to get messed up, in which case under Label Options -> Label contains choose Value from cells and type in `=Games!Name` as the range.
 14. Congratulations, you now have a timeline of all your finished games

 ## Creating your own